ArabellaTech/django-basic-cms/doc/installation.rst

 Caching
 -------

-Gerbi CMS use the caching framework quite intensively.
+Django Basic CMS use the caching framework quite intensively.
 You should definitely setting-up a cache-backend_ to have decent performance.

 .. _cache-backend: http://docs.djangoproject.com/en/dev/topics/cache/#setting-up-the-cache